app-generator/flask-argon-dashboard2-pro/README.md

 ## ✨ Code-base structure

-The project is coded using blueprints, app factory pattern, dual configuration profile (development and production) and an intuitive structure presented bellow:
+The project is coded using blueprints, app factory pattern, dual configuration profile (development and production), and an intuitive structure presented below:

 ```bash
 < PROJECT ROOT >